FavourU/Data-Cleaning-Movie-Dataframe/README.md

 1. Removed the first column (as this was the index column, unneccessary on excel
 2. Adjusted the width of the cells
 3. Split the 'Genre' column using ',' delimeter
-4. Noticed that some 'Start Year' values were in roman numerals e.g. 'V' and so had to use the replace
+4. Noticed that some 'Start Year' values were in roman numerals e.g. 'V'.
+When looking at Original data, some of the dates were cut out by the splicing (indexing) done in the previous python cleaning.
+SO i manually inputted the necessary data in, as Excel was not allowing em to directly copy and past.
+5. Split the STARS column into Actor and Director Using 1 as a delimeter
+6. Used Replace function to remove unnecessary words
+7. Noticed that some cells still had the word 'Directors:' in it, so removed that using the replace function
+8. Split the Actor/ Director Cells into multiple columns using ',' as a delimeter
+9. Renamed 'Movie' Column as "Name"

+At the end of this, Dataframe has 18 columns and 8174 rows

+Have decided not to use this dataframe for Project!